ChrisF1/Gp3Coursework/README.md

 Submission for Gp3 Coursework

-Controls are show in the start up screen, can use either keyboard or mouse.
+Controls are show in the start up screen, can use either keyboard or xbox controller.

 To work: You may need to change the content directory and possible the debug directory to wherever they are located.